MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/resource-consistency/discipline-improvement.md

 * Assist the cloud adoption teams and the Cloud Strategy team in understanding and resolving these anomalies.
 * Determine if changes need to be made to Resource Consistency for billing and SLAs.
 * Evaluate logging and monitoring tools to determine whether your on-premises, cloud gateway, or hybrid solution needs adjusting.
-* For business units and geographically-distributed groups, determine if your organization should consider using additional cloud management features (for example [Azure management groups](/azure/governance/management-groups/)) to better apply centralized policy and meet SLA requirements.
+* For business units and geographically distributed groups, determine if your organization should consider using additional cloud management features (for example [Azure management groups](/azure/governance/management-groups/)) to better apply centralized policy and meet SLA requirements.

 ## Next steps